Hiring the wrong person isn’t just time-consuming and frustrating. It is also expensive.

 There’s nothing wrong with video interviews, but they need to be as structured and thorough as if the candidate were sitting in front of you.
 Challenging and in-depth interviews are effective in the screening process.

 They Don’t Test Talent

 Tied to structured interviews is the need to test candidates’ abilities.
 Perhaps they fit into the culture and have impressive resumes, but can they do the job?
-Winter at Devskiller cautions that if testing does not happen at the early phases, problems will likely arise.
+Winter at Devskiller cautions that if testing does not happen in the early phases, problems will likely arise.
 Again, more wasting time and resources.
-He suggests skill screening to test coding skills, for instance, and checking their capabilities with regards to other technical knowledge.
+He suggests skill screening to test coding skills, for instance and checking their capabilities with regards to other technical knowledge.